best stretches for joint pain

 3. Exhale, round your back, and tuck your chin toward your chest (cat pose).

-This stretch increases flexibility in the spine, relieves tension, and warms up your back and shoulders.
+Why it helps: Loosens the spine, reduces tension, and warms up the back and shoulders.

-2. Seated Forward Fold (Hamstrings and Lower Back)
+2. Seated Forward Fold (Hamstrings & Lower Back)

-I used to skip this one, thinking it was too hard.
-But with a towel for support, it’s become a go-to stretch that works wonders for my legs and lower back.
+I used to avoid this one, thinking it was too difficult.
+But with a towel for support, it’s become one of my favorites!

 How to do it: